Skip to content

 When UTMs are useful

 UTMs are not “evil”—they’re a measurement tool.
-They make sense when you intentionally analyze campaigns, e.g. newsletters, ads, or A/B tests.
+They make sense when you intentionally analyze campaigns, for example newsletters, ads, or A/B tests.

 • Your newsletter → you measure clicks in your tool